mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 - Appropriate Data Use Ontology codes (DUO).
 You can find more information in Data Use Conditions on EGA webpage.

-CSC helpdesk and central EGA helpdesk will work together to complete the release process.
+CSC helpdesk will complete the release process.
 You will receive confirmation of successful submission and accessions suitable for publication, grants, etc. from the CSC helpdesk.